 An in-service event would be something that occurred during your military service that may have caused or contributed to your condition.
 For example, were you involved in a serious motor vehicle accident?
 Were you attacked?
 Were you injured in an explosion?
 Once you have identified your diagnosis and the in-service event (or onset), you must be able to show a medical link between the event and your condition.

-If you are suffering from ptosis from an event that occurred during military service (or began during service), you may be entitled to benefits for your injury.
+If you are suffering from ptosis as a result of an event that occurred during military service (or began during service), you may be entitled to benefits for your injury.
 Ptosis and other medical conditions affecting the eye can wreak havoc on your ability to complete even the most basic tasks, your self-esteem, and your bank account.

 You have a right to seek compensation for your service-related injury or to appeal a denial or unfavorable decision.
 Doing so, however, can be a long and complicated process.
-This is where having solid legal representation that cares about you can make all the difference.
-A veterans’ disability attorney from our team can shoulder much of this burden, help you gather pertinent evidence, handle the piles of paperwork for you, and fight tirelessly to get you the benefits you deserve.
+This is where having the support of a solid advocacy group that cares about you can make all the difference.
+A veterans’ disability advocate from our team can shoulder much of this burden, help you gather pertinent evidence, handle the piles of paperwork for you, and fight tirelessly to get you the benefits you deserve.

-Call a veterans’ disability lawyer from our team today at (888) 392-5392 for a FREE, confidential consultation.
+Call a veterans’ disability advocate from our team today at (888) 373-4722 for a FREE, confidential consultation.